getsynq/synq-dbt-airflow/README.md

 For production we recommend you add the `synq-dbt` binary to the Airflow image with other dependencies that you need to run your DAGs.

 In this example repository we have created a DAG that installs the synq dbt on to the worker, but it will not persist if the worker is restarted.

-To install it just run the `dag_install_synq_dbt` DAG
+It's triggered as a part of dbt dag that sends data to synq.

 #### Set the Synq token